andrewyatz/refget-server-perl/docs/DecisionLog.md

 # Decision Log

+## 2018-02-02 - Swagger Support

+Write up the current proposed specification as a swagger API definition.
+Provides documentation for downstream users

 ## 2018-02-02 - Add assembly to a species

 Add assembly to a species as the sequence arises from both species and assembly version not just the species